“Long before there were maps, there were reference points.

 Once that story is clear, content planning becomes simpler.
 Ideas that thematically support the narrative from different angles become feasible.
 These angles include educating the audience, inspiring change or possibility or encouraging engagement.

-In a multi-channel world, a Narrative North Star gives brands scope to adapt without losing themselves.
+In a multi-channel world, a Narrative North Star gives brands freedom to adapt without losing themselves.
 It allows creativity to flourish within a clear direction.

 That’s what turns campaigns into momentum.